abinit/abinit/doc/tutorial/eph4zpr.md

  Done
 ```

-This indicates that our DVDB database is complete in the sense that the EPH code will be able
+This indicates that our final DVDB database is complete in the sense that the EPH code will be able
 to reconstruct by symmetry all the 3 [[natom]] perturbations for each $\qq$-point.

 !!! warning